TheoW03/TheoW03/README.md

 my name is Lillith, Lilly or Lulu.  (in a professional sense you may Call me Theo)

-I am a 4th year university Computer science student, minor studies in game design
+I am a 4th year university Computer science student

 I have a strong passion for building software. and its one of my favorite hobbies to partake in